Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

 Cohere Embed v3 is the serious option for multilingual RAG.
-Its input_type and intrinsic-quality signals are real differentiators, not marketing.
-For European and multilingual contexts, beating it with OpenAI requires extra pipeline (language classification, re-ranker) that Cohere brings integrated.
-Final decision depends more on your linguistic context and compliance than abstract technical preferences.
+Its input_type and intrinsic-quality signals are real differentiators.
+For European and multilingual contexts, replicating that quality with OpenAI requires extra pipeline — language classification, re-ranker — that Cohere brings integrated.
+The final decision depends more on your linguistic context and compliance requirements than on abstract technical preferences.